Celandine Poppy

 Here is a quick overview of a gardener’s use of Celandine Poppies in their garden (along with some native azaleas!)

-Deer do NOT eat Celandine Poppy!
-If you’re worried about deer nibbling your garden, Celandine Poppies are a perfect native plant.
+Deer do NOT eat Celandine Poppy.
+If you’re worried about deer nibbling your garden, planting Celandine Poppy is a good native gardening choice.

 Give Celandine Poppies space: they can overtake an area